Alabama Animal Advocates

 Courthouse in a small town.

-Follow the steps at How to Report Cruelty or How to Report a Dog at Large.
-Once you have picked up the Incident Report and ensured that it is complete, the next step is to press charges.
+Follow the steps at How to Report Cruelty or How to Report a Dog at Large and gather your documentation:

-You may be able to find magistrate hours and other details specific to your location by searching the name of the county or municipality followed by “magistrate.”
-See these examples from Blount County, Hartselle, Mobile, and Madison County.
+You may find details specific to your location by searching the name of the county or municipality followed by “magistrate.”
+See these examples from Blount County, Cullman County, Madison County, Hartselle, and Mobile, or call your city or county to ask.

 FAQs on Pressing Charges